Our glittering ice rink – the only indoor rink in Cornwall – is currently closed and will open again in October 2019.

-Special non-skating ice-play sessions for kids aged between 18 months and 5 years, with plenty of toys to play with.
+Special morning non-skating ice-play sessions for kids aged between 18 months and 5 years, with plenty of toys to play with.
 The sessions last 40 minutes, and children must be accompanied by an adult (at least one adult per two children).
-Please note that on Sundays, when these sessions start at 9.30am, the Eden gates will open at 9am.

 Wheelchairs on the ice rink

-Manual wheelchairs must have a waist strap, so that they are secure, and must be pushed by a carer (who gets on for free).
+Manual wheelchairs must have a waist strap, so that they are secure, and must be pushed by a personal assistant (who gets in for free).

-We don’t allow electric wheelchairs on the ice, due to the weight of the chair and the subsequent difficulty of slowing them down.
+We prefer that electric wheelchairs are not taken on to the ice, due to the weight of the chair and the subsequent difficulty of slowing them down.
 However, electric wheelchair users are welcome to borrow one of our own manual wheelchairs and waist strap from the Boot Room by the rink.